(Translate this site)

 The transition was unlike any other in memory.
 Not even the Matux Trials had so drastically changed the fabric of this id.

-Symantici noted intriguing new depths in her persona.
-But she also perceived new limits.
+Symantici noted intriguing new depths in her persona; but she also perceived new limits.

-The change was at once both liberating and constraining.
-A paradox unlike anything in the persona's prior experience.
+The change was at once both liberating and constraining; a paradox unlike anything in the persona's prior experience.

 She.